Element20Three/nick-vanadium-takehome/README.md

 Note1: DNS often takes a few minutes to resolve

-Note2: This terraform script creates a "unqork-takehome-cluster-xxx" IAM role
+Note2: This terraform script creates a "takehome-cluster-xxx" IAM role
 - This role has the following AWS IAM policies attached to it
   - AmazonEKSClusterPolicy
   - AmazonEKSVPCResourceController